MadhuVamsiA/3D-visualization-and-localization-of-radiation-source-using-inverse-Boltzmann-transport-equation/README.md

 Analytical approach:
 We have written code using  Analytical approach in MATLAB for given dataset.
+Assumption 1:
 We are considering that source is made up of n points and trying to find these n points location.
-In our dataset we have considered n target points (points that recive dose from source) and calculated n linear equations from these points to source (made up of n points) which have 'n' unknow variables.
-By solving these n equations we can get the values for these 'n' unknows variables which gives the co-ordinates of these 'n' points.This method requires high computation power so we have used AGANAYA cluster ( processing power of 270 TFLOPS and 6440 cores + 20 9984 core GPU ).
+In our dataset we have considered m (  m > 3*n ) target points (points that recive dose from sources) and calculated 3*n  equations from these points to source (made up of n points) which have '3*n' unknow variables.
+By solving these 3*n equations we can get the values for these '3*n' unknows variables which gives the co-ordinates of these 'n' points.This method requires high computation power so we have used AGANAYA cluster ( processing power of 270 TFLOPS and 6440 cores + 20 9984 core GPU ).
+We have used MATLAB GPU computing toolbox to parallalise our code.

+Assumption 2:
+Here we are considering the source is line souce, which can be considered as contionous infinite point sources.
+Here we have used the line integral to calculate the dose at a single target point (forward calculation) in reverse calculation we have solved four equations and calculated the values of limit of the line integral (position of the line source maybe x-limit, y-limit and z-limit) and value of other coordinates.

 Visulization approach:
 From the formula of linear Boltzmann transport equation it was clear that the source and target points are separeted by distance D (radius).
 So, if we have drawn spheres from each n target points with radius 'r' (r is the distance between source and target points) all these spheres will intersect at a common region where the source is located at.
+This heuristic works well when the source is point sources. the resuts are uploded in source as n points folder (both in fig and png format).